Creator Taxes: Product Gifts, 1099s & International Deals

 Free 2-minute screening across Money, Entity, Tax, and Accountability.

-International brand deals add complexity layers
+International brand deals get complicated fast

 The quarterly tax trap